-You can join a tour late or miss the info meeting on the first day if you inform our crew prior to departure.
+You can join a tour late or miss the Welcome Meeting on Day 1 if you inform us prior to the departure date.
 Please note that it will be your responsibility to make the necessary arrangements to catch up with the group.

-During Ramadan, you are encouraged to show your respect by not walking around in public eating, chewing gum, smoking or drinking.
+During Ramadan, you are encouraged to show your respect by not walking around in public eating, chewing gum, smoking or drinking (especially alcohol).
 It is fine to do so in your hotel or in a cafe/restaurant recommended by your tour leader.
-Your tour leader will organise lunches and dinners which will make Ramadan easier for you.
-During the month you will find that tourist sites often close early to allow staff to return home in time to break their fast and shops often open late and close early.
+Your tour leader will organise lunches and dinners to make Ramadan easier for you.
+During the month you will find that tourist sites often close early to allow staff to return home in time to break their fast, and shops often open late and close early.